'Scrappy' Ryan Fox overcomes injury and late scare to extend lead

 Australian Jason Scrivener, Pablo Larrazábal of Spain, Italy's Francesco Laporta and South African trio Justin Harding, Zander Lombard and Oliver Bekker are in a six-way tie for second at nine-under.

-It wasn't as plain sailing for Fox, who mixed six birdies with three bogeys, including a dropped shot on the par 5 18th after finding the water off the tee.
+It wasn't exactly plain sailing for Fox, who mixed six birdies with three bogeys, including a dropped shot on the par-five 18th after finding the water off the tee.

 AdvertisementAdvertise with NZME.